Jwoo-20/E155-Final-Project-Website/docs/documentation.md

 # Source Code Overview
 <!-- This section should include information to describe the organization of the code base and highlight how the code connects. -->

 The source code for the project is located in the Github repository [here](https://github.com/Jwoo-20/E155-Final-Project-Website/tree/main/src).
+The src folder is divided into three subfolders.
+FPGACode contains the files uploaded to the UPduino 3.1.
+In it there are three different files, main.sv, ledoutputs.sv, and keypad.sv.
+The files work together to run all the necessary functionalities performed by the FPGA.
+The folder MCUCode contains all the files and headers uploaded to the NUCLEO MCU.
+These files contain addresses, registers, functions, and everything else necessary to get the MCU to perform its functions.

 # Bill of Materials
 <!-- The bill of materials should include all the parts used in your project along with the prices and links.  -->